leotaku/elisp-check/COMPARISON.md

 ### Advantages of `makem.sh`

 * Supports quite a few additional checks not supported by `elisp-check`
-* Included script or Makefile make it easy to run tests locally
+* Includes a script and Makefile for running tests locally
+* Includes a sample configuration for GitHub Actions
 * Terminal output is color-coded which improves readability

 ### Disadvantages of `makem.sh`